islainstruments/SF2LV2/README.md

 ## License

 MIT License - See LICENSE file for details.
-This is a permissive license that lets people do anything they want with the code as long as they provide attribution back to you and don't hold you liable.

 ## Credits